Visitation at Galveston County Jail, TX.

 Quick Facts

-• Parents or guardians receive the juvenile’s visitation schedule no later than the second day of detention; contact the Intake Officer on duty for the schedule.
+• Parents or guardians receive the juvenile's visitation schedule no later than the second day of detention and should call the Intake Officer on duty for the schedule.

-• Juvenile visits are limited to two visitors and last a total of 30 minutes, scheduled between 6:15pm and 7:45pm by unit assignment.
+• Visits are limited to two visitors at a time, last 30 minutes total, and occur between 6:15pm and 7:45pm according to unit assignment.

-• Approved visitors must present a picture ID and may not bring bags, purses, cell phones, or other accessories into visitation.
+• Approved visitors must present a photo ID and may not bring bags, purses, cell phones, or other accessories; smoking, eating, and delivery of contraband are prohibited.

-• Siblings and other relatives cannot visit without permission from the Deputy Director-Detention or Detention Superintendent; attorneys may visit at any time.
+• No siblings or other non‑guardian relatives may visit unless approved by the Deputy Director‑Detention or Detention Superintendent; attorneys may visit at any time.

 Visitation Guides